Courtney Love Blasts Pharma Wife Joss Sackler For Reportedly Trying To Pay Her To Attend Fashion Week Show

 Love went on to describe Sackler as “delusional” and questioned why her family doesn’t give money to rehab facilities or create a non-addictive painkiller.

-Page Six notes that in emails sent to Love it was stated that Sackler and LBV creative director Elizabeth Kennedy were hoping to get Courtney front and center at the brand’s Fashion Week show because they are huge fans of the singer, who “best embodies the women they are dressing…strong and undeterred.”
+Page Six notes that in emails sent to Love it was stated that Sackler and LBV creative director Elizabeth Kennedy were hoping to get her front and center at the brand’s Fashion Week show because they are huge fans of the singer, who “best embodies the women they are dressing…strong and undeterred.”

 LBV spokesperson Elizabeth Tuke told Page Six that Love’s claims about the Fashion Week invite were “not accurate,” but confirmed the outspoken rock star would not be attending the show.